hyperledger-archives/indy-sdk/doc/design/anoncreds/anoncreds-design.md

 ///      "attr2" : {"raw": "value1", "encoded": "value1_as_int" }
 ///     }
 /// rev_reg_id: id of revocation registry stored in the wallet
+/// blob_storage_reader_handle: configuration of blob storage reader handle that will allow to read revocation tails
 /// cb: Callback that takes command result as parameter.
 ///
 /// #Returns